 🔑 Timing tip

 Don't request your Transfer PIN until you're ready to sign up with the new carrier right now.
-AT&T and Verizon PINs typically expire in 4–6 days.
+Transfer PINs typically expire in 3β7 days depending on your carrier (AT&T is around 4 days; T-Mobile up to 7).
 If it expires before you complete the switch, you'll have to generate a new one and start over.

 The 5-step process